The Big Picture On The Risks of Real Estate Investment:

 It falls to limited partners like you and me to bail out the sponsor, giving them more money.
 And hoping that we aren’t chasing good money after bad.

-In the best case scenario, the sponsor uses that money to right the ship, and the property starts cashflowing again.
-They ultimately proceed to sell the property for a profit, and everyone gets their money back plus some returns.
+In the best-case scenario, the sponsor uses that money to right the ship, and the property starts cash flowing again.
+They ultimately sell the property for a profit, and everyone gets their money back plus some returns.

-In the worst case scenario, you lose both your initial investment and the money from the capital call.
-Not pretty.
+In the worst-case scenario, you lose both your initial investment and the money from the capital call.
+This is not pretty.

 If you refuse to put up extra money in a capital call, the sponsor could take one of several actions.
 Most likely, they dilute your equity share.
-Other investors added money but you didn’t so your fractional property ownership diminishes.
-Alternatively, they could cover your portion of the capital call with an involuntary loan, at unfavorable terms.
+Other investors added money but didn’t, so your fractional property ownership diminishes.
+Alternatively, they could cover your portion of the capital call with an involuntary loan at unfavorable terms.

 investment property loansWhat do lenders charge for a rental property mortgage?
 What credit scores and down payments do they require?